-Gayle Anderson has been reporting for the KTLA Morning News since 1993 and in that time has become a viewer-favorite due to her enthusiastic participatory style of reporting on unique and interesting stories in Southern California.
+Gayle Anderson has been reporting for the KTLA 5 Morning News since 1993, and in that time, she has become a viewer-favorite due to her enthusiastic participatory style of reporting on unique and interesting stories in Southern California.

-Prior to KTLA, Gayle was correspondent and producer of “Now It Can Be Told,” an investigative news program from Tribune Entertainment.
-Before “Now,” Gayle was KPRC-TV’s “Troubleshooter” reporter and “Nearly Noon” anchor in Houston.
-From 1984 to 1986, she served as a reporter and weekend anchor at WCIX-TV in Miami.
-She has also reported for a number of prominent radio networks, including ABC and NBC networks in New York, and the National Black Network.
+Prior to KTLA, Gayle was correspondent and producer at “Now It Can Be Told,” an investigative news program from Tribune Entertainment.
+Before “Now,” Gayle was KPRC-TV’s “Troubleshooter” consumer reporter and “Nearly Noon” anchor in Houston.
+From 1984 to 1986, she served as consumer reporter and weekend anchor at WCIX-TV in Miami.
+Also, Gayle has reported for a number of prominent radio networks, including the ABC and NBC networks in New York, as well as the National Black Network.
 In Connecticut, she held reporter and anchor positions at KTNH-TV and radio stations WDRC-AM, WKND-AM and WWCO-AM.

-Gayle has received other Emmy Awards for her work on the KTLA public affairs show “Making It,” and two in 1994 for best live coverage for her reporting of the Northridge earthquake.
+In addition, Gayle has received other Emmy Awards for her work on the KTLA public affairs show “Making It,” and two in 1994 for best live coverage for her reporting of the Northridge earthquake.
 In 1993, she was awarded her first Emmy Award for best live coverage for her reporting of the Malibu Fires.
 She received the Radio & Television News Association of Southern California’s Golden Mike Award in 2001 as best reporter.
 In 1990, Gayle received the “Leader of the Year Award” from the Houston Leadership Association; the 1988 “Presidential Consumer Affairs Award;” the 1987 “Young Black Achievers Award” and a Radio Television and News Directors Award for best spot news reporting.
-In January 2002, Anderson received an APTRA Award as best anchor for “best live coverage of a news event,” and that same month was selected to carry the Olympic torch for the 2002 Winter Olympics torch relay through Southern California.
+In January 2002, Gayle earned the APTRA Award as best anchor for “best live coverage of a news event,” and that same month she was selected to carry the Olympic Torch for the 2002 Winter Olympics Torch Relay through Southern California.

 In her spare time, Gayle enjoys recreational reading; she loves biographies about people who’ve made it despite tremendous obstacles.
-She trains for bike marathons to raise money for various charities, plays the piano, studies foreign languages (she is currently working on her Spanish), and works on projects for her “Gaylefriends” production company.
-Gayle is also an art collector and she belongs to several museums, including the California African American Museum, the Los Angeles County Museum of Art, the Autry National Center, the Pacific Asia Museum, the Pasadena Museum of Art, the California Science Center, the Los Angeles County Museum of Natural History, to name a few.
+She trains for bike marathons to raise money for various charities, plays the piano, studies foreign languages (she is currently working on her Spanish).
+Also, Gayle is an art lover and an art collector.
+She belongs to several museums, including the California African American Museum, the Los Angeles County Museum of Art, the Autry National Center, the Pacific Asia Museum, the Pasadena Museum of Art, the California Science Center, and the Los Angeles County Museum of Natural History, to name a few.

 Gayle is involved in various charitable programs for the American Cancer Society, the Hirschberg Pancreatic Foundation, the American Diabetes Association, the Arthritis Foundation, as well as several literacy and education programs including the Los Angeles Library Foundation.